The Structure of Occupational Mobility in France: Introduction

 \section{Introduction}

-Technological advancements and macroeconomic shifts are transforming global labor markets, underscoring a need for rapid worker redistribution across occupations.
-Innovations like Generative Artificial Intelligence (GenAI) are reducing the need for occupations involving repetitive tasks, and are expected to affect 44\% of working hours across impacted industries \citep{hbr2023}.
-Simultaneously, there's a surging demand for workers in technology-related roles such as information security specialists \citep{di2023future}.
-Despite these supply and demand drivers, empirical work shows that the worker reallocation is sluggish with extended periods of unemployment \citep{autor2014trade, dix2019margins, adao2022fast}.
+Reallocating workers across occupations is crucial for resilient labor markets, allowing economies to adapt to technological innovations and economic fluctuations.
+However, this process often encounters challenges.
+Structural barriers, such as skill mismatches and occupational rigidities, can impede the smooth transition of workers \citep{adao2022fast}, and the presence of bottleneck occupations further contributes to sluggish reallocation \citep{bocquet2022network}.
+As labor markets evolve with automation and digital transformation, understanding the mechanisms that hinder worker transitions becomes increasingly important.
+For example, innovations like Generative Artificial Intelligence (GenAI) are diminishing the need for repetitive tasks, potentially affecting 44\% of working hours in impacted industries \citep{hbr2023}.
+At the same time, there is a growing demand for workers in technology-related roles, such as information security specialists \citep{di2023future}, which underscores the need for effective worker reallocation.

 In this paper, we investigate the question of how to identify occupations that may impede rapid reallocation of workers across occupations using a fitness and complexity-inspired method.
-Our main contribution is to devise a new data-driven taxonomy that can determine bottleneck occupations by quantifying the accessibility and transferability of each occupation.
+Our main contribution is the development of novel, data-driven metrics for accessibility and transferability that quantify occupational mobility and effectively identify bottleneck occupations in the labor market.
 Transferability is a measure of the diversity of potential destinations when leaving a given occupation, while accessibility is a measure of the diversity of different occupations from which a given occupation can be accessed.
 Using these metrics, we identify \textit{condenser} occupations, with low transferability and high accessibility, that act as bottlenecks in occupational transitions.

+It is important to note that when we refer to \textit{bottlenecks} or \textit{condenser} occupations, we do so in a descriptive manner.
+These terms are used to characterize structural features of the observed transition network, highlighting areas of low inter-community mobility or high condensation, without implying any normative judgment about the labor market's optimal functioning.

 We apply our framework to the French labor market using employer tax data from 2012 to 2020 to construct year-on-year occupational transition matrices (Section \ref{sec:constructMatrix}).
 The transition matrix exhibits an inherent block structure, with, on average, only one out of six occupations per block exhibiting significant inter-block transitions (Section \ref{sec:clusteringBRIM}).
 The implied steady state of this occupational transition matrix is far from the current distribution of workers across occupations.
 Over half of the occupations deviate more than 10\% from the implied steady state distribution (Section \ref{sec:stationaryDist}).
 Furthermore, transitions into and out of the employed labor force account for $\sim40\%$ of all inter-community transitions, suggesting the existence of important barriers hindering direct movement between occupational communities (Section \ref{sec:entryExit}).